 - Has traffic spikes for a short period of time.
 For example, the traffic spikes last no more than 9 hours each day and no more than 20 days each month.

 Auto Scaling automatically scales computing resources based on the change in your workloads without the need for estimation and manual intervention.
 This ensures the availability of your application.
-During big promotions such as Double 11, Auto Scaling can deliver up to thousands of ECS instances within minutes and automatically respond to traffic spikes at the earliest opportunity to ensure service availability.
+During big promotions such as Double 11, Auto Scaling can deliver up to thousands of ECS instances within minutes and automatically responds to traffic spikes at the earliest opportunity to ensure service availability.

 - Purchase subscription ECS instances to meet daily business requirements.